River Network’s State Policy Hub

-The State Policy Hub currently highlights policies, resolutions, and plans related to drinking water focus areas: Access, Affordability, Lead, PFAS, Regionalization & Consolidation, and Water Data Access & Availability.
-Drinking water is just the beginning!
-We plan to continue expanding the scope of the state policy hub to include other topics such as climate adaptation, flooding, and agriculture.
+The State Policy Hub currently highlights policies, resolutions, and plans related to Drinking Water, Environmental Justice, Bolstering Clean Water Act (CWA) Protections and Open Water Data.
+These topics are just the beginning!
+We plan to continue expanding the scope of the state policy hub to include other topics such as soil health, climate adaptation, flooding, and more.

 In the Hub you’ll find:

 - Overviews of each major topic: check out the buttons above and to the right

 - Searchable, detailed Policy Databases for each major topic with links to policy language, descriptions, and more: find these at the bottom of each topic page